riyaz3036/nami-assignment-repository/README.md

 - Open a new terminal.
   <br/>

-- Run this command to install all dependencies for the frontend of this project.
+- Run this command to install all dependencies for the project.

 ```
 npm install